 You can restore objects in a protection group using either Global Search or using a specific point-in-time from the calendar view.
 You can restore all the S3 assets from a protection group or you can select specific objects to restore.
 You can also choose the account or region, the bucket, and the storage class to restore the objects.

-You can also directly access access point-in-time backup data for purposes of backup validation, granular restore at scale, DR testing and copy data management with Clumio's Instant Access feature.
+You can also directly access point-in-time backup data for purposes of backup validation, granular restore at scale, DR testing and copy data management with Clumio's Instant Access feature.

 Restores from a protection group